Endoscopic Brow Lift

-A more traditional approach is the Coronal Brow Lift, which requires the plastic surgeon raise the total brow through an incision either over the top of the head from ear to ear in the hairline or behind it.
-The next step is to remove the excess skin and tissue and reposition the brows to a more youthful position.
-The approach has been used far less frequently since the introduction of the minimally invasive approach but is indicated in some patients.
-There are some who believe this more traditional approach can actually achieve more lift, than the endoscopic approach.
+A more traditional approach is the coronal brow lift, which requires the plastic surgeon to raise the total brow through an incision either over the top of the head from ear to ear in the hairline or behind it.
+The next step is to remove the excess skin and tissue and then reposition the brows to a more youthful position.
+This approach has been used far less frequently since the introduction of the minimally-invasive approach, but it is indicated in some patients.
+There are some who believe this more traditional approach can actually achieve more lift than the endoscopic approach.

-One final technique that can be used to treat the sagging brow is a Temporal Brow Lift.
+One final technique that can be used to treat the sagging brow is a temporal brow lift.
 This involves the surgeon elevating the outside part of the eyebrows through an incision made at the temples, hidden behind the hairline.
 A second incision may be made in the upper eyelids to treat the glabella if frown lines are present between the brows.
-The purpose of this step is to give the eyes a more open rested youthful appearance.
-Our surgeon likes to have the patient receive a Botox injection to the forehead about 2 weeks prior to the procedure.
-The benefit of this is to get the brow and forehead to relax as much as possible so that when the brow lift is performed the maximum lift result is achieved.
+The purpose of this step is to give the eyes a more open, rested, and youthful appearance.
+Dr. Schlechter likes to have his patient receive a BOTOX® Cosmetic injection to the forehead about two weeks prior to the procedure.
+The benefit of this is to relax the brow and forehead as much as possible to achieve the maximum lift when he performs the brow lift.